 How is a TMT conducted?

 You will be first connected to an ECG (hyperlink to ECG).
 Before you begin exercising, the technician will perform an ECG to measure your heart rate while the body is at rest and also take your blood pressure.
 Then you will begin to exercise by walking on a treadmill.
-The difficulty level or rate of exercise will be steadily increased.
+The difficulty level or rate of activity will be steadily increased.
 At regular intervals, the lab staff will ask how you are feeling.
 Let them know if you are experiencing chest or arm discomfort, dizziness, short of breath, lightheaded or any other unusual symptoms.
-It is normal for your blood pressure, heart rate, breath rate and perspiration to increase during the treadmill stress test.
+It is normal for your blood pressure, heart rate, breathing rate and perspiration to increase during the treadmill stress test.
 The lab staff will also be continuously monitoring your ECG for anything that suggests that the test should be stopped.
 After the test, you will walk for a couple of minutes more to cool down.
 The lab staff will continue to monitor your ECG, blood pressure and heart rate until the levels normalise.

 How can I prepare for a TMT?

 This test takes about 25-30 minutes of which the exercise time is 7-12 minutes and needs a bit of preparation:

 Avoid having a heavy meal before the test

 Consult your doctor regarding the medication you take; you may be asked to temporarily discontinue the medication for a few days before the test